Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in US

 Short Term Trends

-U.S.’s overall heating oil consumption fluctuates yearly primarily depending on how cold each winter is.
-As the temperature outside dips, homes’ furnaces need to burn additional fuel oil to keep the house warm inside.
+U.S.’s overall heating oil consumption fluctuates from year to year correlating with how cold it gets each winter.
+As the temperature outside dips, homes’ furnaces need to burn increasing amounts of oil to keep the house warm inside.
 Last winter, the average outside temperature in U.S. was 34.3°F, which was 3.3°F colder than the prior winter's average outside temperature.

 U.S. Average Winter Temperature